cybercongress/cybercongress/README.md

 - The hardware obtains personal freedom;
 - Non-transferable tokens will await being transferable;
 - Non-fungible items, will be auctioned;
-- 50% of transferable tokens, will be dropped to community members.
+- 50% of transferable tokens, will be dropped to members.
 25% will be dropped to teams.
 The remaining 25% will be given to the   community, either in the form of a drop or a burn;

 ## Processing incoming drops